Creating test reports

 Cleaning the reports from the previous run

-In the typical scenario, the tests are run, the results are collected and saved in a folder, and then Codefresh creates the report.
+In a typical scenario, the tests are run, the results are collected and saved in a folder, and then Codefresh creates the report.

 If something goes wrong with the actual tests, once the Codefresh reporting step runs, it actually picks the old reports from the previous build.
 Remember that everything that is placed in the Codefresh volume is not only shared between build steps, but also persists between different builds of the same pipeline for caching purposes.

-If that is a problem for you, pass the extra CLEAR_TEST_REPORT
+If that is a problem for you, pass the additional CLEAR_TEST_REPORT

 environment variable to the reporting step.
 This deletes the previous test results once uploaded, so are not available to the subsequent build.